unoplatform/uno.extensions/doc/Navigation/HowTo-NavigateInXAML.md

             uen:Navigation.Request="-" />
     ```

+> [!TIP]
-> [!Tip] Whilst this works, it relies on reflection to convert the request path "Sample" to the corresponding view, i.e. `SamplePage`.
+> Whilst this works, it relies on reflection to convert the request path "Sample" to the corresponding view, i.e. `SamplePage`.
 It's better to define `ViewMap` and `RouteMap`

 - Add a `ViewMap` and a `RouteMap` for the `SamplePage` into the `RegisterRoutes` method in the `App.xaml.host.cs` file